 6) Apparently dragons don’t hatch, they explode out of their eggs.
 My daughter thought this passage was the funniest thing she’d read, ever.
 She read it aloud to me at least twelve times.

-7) Reading this with her made me want to go back and watch How to Train Your Dragon and How to Train Your Dragon 2.
+7) Reading this with her made me want to go back and watch the How to Train Your Dragon films (if you’re curious, I’ve worked out the chronological order for all of the How to Train Your Dragon TV episodes and movies).

 How about you folks?
 Any Dragon Rider fans in your household?
 Have you picked up any of the How to Train Your Dragon books?
 (And is there a reason these are being marketed as “for teens” that I’m missing?)

 (This book is no longer available for discount at Chapters, but you can still grab at copy at Amazon <–affiliate link).